 We are reaching out to several indigenous peoples in Mono County to apprise them of this work.
 These tribes include the Bishop Paiute Tribe, Bridgeport Paiute Indian Colony, Mono Lake Kutzadika Tribe, Walker River Reservation, and the Big Pine Paiute Tribe of Owens Valley.

-As this three-year project progresses, our Archaeology Team provides cultural resources assessments, field surveys, and monitoring during forest thinning activities.
+Upon completing the initial site assessment, several previously undocumented resources were discovered and documented.
+As this three-year project progresses, our Archaeology Team continues to provide cultural resources, field surveys, and monitoring during forest thinning activities.
 Our team provides safe work, shows up early, identifies and resolves issues, governs the regulations, and produces superior work.
-Therefore, we will focus on assisting our partners to reach for the stars while keeping their feet on the ground.
+Therefore, we focus on assisting our partners to reach for the stars while keeping their feet on the ground.